-I had to admit that this is something I have to face.
+I have to admit that this is something I have to face.
 Brushing it off further is no longer an option.
 I saw a therapist for a few months when I lived in Toronto, and she taught me how to cope whenever I am in these situations.
 Even though talking to her once a week was helpful, I wanted to work on it more outside of therapy; I wanted her to assign “homework” for me to do.

 First, It starts with planning.
 I always pick an aisle seat closest to the front of the aircraft.
 Visually, I feel better if I do not see a lot of people sitting in front of me.
-Secondly, I always bring a bottle of cold water, mints or these Chinese cough candies that I like, and a portable fan (it’s small and you plug it into your phone).
+Secondly, I always bring a bottle of cold water, mints or these Chinese cough candies I like, and a small portable fan (it’s small, and you plug it into your phone).
 Third, I distract myself by counting.
 Whenever the engine starts, which means the air is turned off, then I start counting.
 Somehow it distracts me, and those seconds and minutes go by faster.

 There are days when these techniques work really well.
 Then there are days when none of the tricks work, and I just sit there and cope.
 But I’m determined to do whatever it takes to make my travel life a better experience.